domschl/python-mchess/README.md

 Restart the program, once the board has connected (the connection address is saved in `chess_link_config.json`)

 Do NOT use `sudo` on subsequent starts, or the communication might fail.
-If scan was executed with sude, then you might want to set ownership for `chess_link_config.json` to your user-account, since the file will be rewritten, if the detected board orientation is changed.
+If scan was executed with `sudo`, then you might want to set ownership for `chess_link_config.json` to your user-account, since the file will be rewritten, if the detected board orientation is changed. (`chown your-username chess_link_config.json`)

 All engine descriptions in directory 'engines' will now contain the default-UCI options for each engine.
 Those can be edited e.g. to enable tablebases or other UCI options.

 ![Console mchess](https://raw.github.com/domschl/python-mchess/master/images/MchessAlpha.png)
-_Console output of python module, allows terminal interactions: enter 'help' for overview_
+_Console output of python module, allows terminal interactions: enter 'help' for an overview of console commands_

 ## Usage